-From March to October (typically), 1.5 million bats emerge nightly from narrow but deep crevices in the underside of the Ann W. Richards Congress Avenue Bridge.
+From March to October, 1.5 million bats emerge nightly from narrow crevices in the underside of the Ann W. Richards Congress Avenue Bridge.
 They usually start to emerge from the bridge around 20 minutes before sundown.
-Scroll down for a listing of typical sunset times in Austin by month.

 Austin Bats Parking

 The most convenient parking lot is right next to the bridge near the Austin American-Statesman office at 305 South Congress Avenue.
 The fee is $7 for up to four hours.
 If you don’t mind walking, though, there is a free lot about 1/4 mile to the west next to the South 1st Street bridge.
 This lot is primarily used by walkers and joggers visiting the Lady Bird Lake Hike and Bike Trail and Auditorium Shores.
 It’s busy, but people also come and go frequently.
 You can park here for only two hours, but that should be plenty of time for bat viewing if you arrive just before sundown.

 The bats generally take about 45 minutes to fully emerge from the bridge.
 There are also smaller free lots along Riverside Drive.

 In June, the mom bats of this species of Mexican free-tailed bats (scientific name: Tadarida brasiliensis) give birth to one tiny pup.
 The pups feed from mammary glands located under the mother’s wings, not on the chest as in most mammal species.

 The pups are usually ready to fly by mid-August, which means the black cloud of bats emerging from the bridge is even more impressive during this time.
 In fact, the size of the colony virtually doubles because almost all of the bats that roost at the bridge are female.
 The males of the species don’t play any role in child rearing and usually roost in separate colonies.